 Part of this disparity stems from AMD's tactic of binning its chips to allow some cores to boost much higher than others.
 In tandem with AMD's Precision Boost and innovative thread-targeting technique that pegs lightly-threaded workloads to the fastest cores, AMD exposes near-overlocked performance right out of the box.
 That results in less overclocking headroom.

-However, AMD offers its Precision Boost Overdrive, a one-click auto-overclocking feature that will wring some extra performance out of your chip based on its capabilities, your motherboard's power delivery subsystem and your CPU cooling.
+However, AMD offers its Precision Boost Overdrive, a one-click auto-overclocking feature that will wring some extra performance out of your chip based on its capabilities, your motherboard's power delivery subsystem, and your CPU cooling.
 AMD's approach provides the best performance possible with your choice of components and is generally hassle-free.
 In either case, you still won't achieve the high frequencies you'll see with Intel processors (5.0 GHz is still unheard of with an AMD chip without liquid nitrogen cooling), but you do get a free performance boost.

 AMD vs Intel CPU Power Consumption and Heat

 When comparing AMD vs Intel CPU power and heat, the former's 7nm process node makes a huge difference.
-Power consumption comes as a byproduct of design choices, like lithography and architecture which we'll discuss below.
+Power consumption comes as a byproduct of design choices, like lithography and architecture, which we'll discuss below.
 However, higher power consumption often correlates to more heat generation, so you'll need beefier coolers to offset the heat output of greedier chips.

-Intel has improved its 14nm processes to strengthen its power-to-performance ratio by more than 70% in the five long years its been on the market, but it's no coincidence that Intel's latest chips are known for high power consumption and heat.
+Intel has improved its 14nm processes to strengthen its power-to-performance ratio by more than 70% in the five long years it's been on the market, but it's no coincidence that Intel's latest chips are known for high power consumption and heat.
 That's because Intel has had to turn the power dial up further with each generation of chips to provide more performance as it fends off the resurgent AMD.
 That leads to problems with some stock coolers and also requires robust power delivery on your motherboard.
 Those factors combine to make Intel a notorious power guzzler.

 In contrast, AMD has the benefit of TSMC's 7nm node, which is more efficient than Intel's 14nm.
-AMD does lose some of that advantage in its Ryzen 3000 series processors due to a large central 14nm I/O die that comes as part of the package.
+AMD does lose some of that advantage in its Ryzen 3000 and 5000 series processors due to a large central 14nm I/O die that comes as part of the package.
 Still, in aggregate, AMD's 7nm chips either consume less power or provide much better power-to-performance efficiency.
 As a result, you'll get more work done per watt of energy consumed, which is a win-win, and AMD's cooling requirements aren't nearly as overbearing.